isomerpages/moe-victoriasch/announcements/2025/_posts/2025-07-03-post-General Office will be closed on Monday, 7 July 2025 due to school event.md

 variant: tiptap
 ---
 <p>Please be informed that the General Office will be closed on Monday, 7
-July 2025 as all staff will be out for a school event.</p>
+July 2025 as all staff will be out for a cluster event.</p>
 <p>We will resume operation on Tuesday, 8 July 2025.</p>